CodeSolz/Better-Find-and-Replace/readme.txt

 Tags: database, search and replace, search replace, search, real-time replace Donate link: https://codesolz.net/our-products/wordpress-plugin/real-time-auto-find-and-replace/?utm_source=wordpress.org&utm_medium=README_DONATE_BTN
 Requires at least: 4.0
-Tested up to: 5.8
+Tested up to: 5.9
-Stable tag: 1.3.2
+Stable tag: 1.3.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily Find and replace text, code blocks, URLs, Footer credits, jQuery / Ajax loaded text or anything in real time.
-Search replace in database too..
+Easily Find and replace text, code blocks, URLs, Footer credits, jQuery / Ajax loaded text or anything in real-time.
+Search replace within database too..

 == Description ==
-This plugin automatically find a specific word and will replace it with your own word.
-The changes will be automatically done before the website renders to the browser's.
-It doesn't affect any other plugins files or your database.
+This plugin automatically finds a specific word (given by you) and will replace it with your own word.
+The changes will automatically happen before the website renders to the browser.
+It doesn't affect any other files or databases.

-Easily Find and replace text, HTML code, Media / Image's URL, Footer credits or anything in the website without touching the database.
+Easily find and replace text, HTML code, Media / Image's URL, Footer credits or anything in the website without touching the database.

-Also, It has powerful features which you can use to search and replace permanently in Database.
-You will be able to find and replace in both keys or values of serialized data.
-Also, you can remove any item from your serialized data by it's key in your database.
+Also, It has powerful features which can be use to search and replace in Database permanently.
+It has an advanced feature that can be use to find and replace any keyword on keys or values of serialized data.
+Also any element of the serialized data can be removed / unset by its key.

 == Key Features ==